Jungle boot: World War II

-Positive reports from users in the Panama Experimental Platoon on the new lightweight footwear led to M-1942 jungle boots used by U.S. military personnel in tropical/jungle environments, including U.S. Army personnel in New Guinea and the Philippines, and in Burma with Merrill's Marauders, the 1st Air Commando Group and the Mars Task Force (5332nd Brigade, Provisional).
-This style footwear wore faster than the standard Army Type II field shoes, so they were often carried as a back-up footwear for use in soft mud.
+Positive reports from users in the Panama Experimental Platoon on the new lightweight footwear led to M-1942 jungle boots used by US military personnel in tropical/jungle environments, including US Army personnel in New Guinea and the Philippines, and in Burma with Merrill's Marauders, the 1st Air Commando Group, and the Mars Task Force (5332nd Brigade, Provisional).
+This style of footwear wore faster than the standard Army Type II field shoes, so they were often carried as a back-up footwear for use in soft mud.

-In 1944, the Panama sole developed by Raymond Dobie uses angled lugs to push soft mud from the soles, clearing them to provide better grip in greasy clay or mud.
+In 1944, the Panama sole developed by Raymond Dobie used angled square-shaped lugs to push soft mud from the soles, providing better grip in greasy clay or mud.
 However, M-1942 (Jungle) and M-1945 (Combat Boot, Tropical) boots used Vibram soles.
-After the conclusion of World War II, American interest in jungle equipment lay dormant until their next tropical engagement in 1965, so an 'improved' jungle boot used Dobie's Panama sole.
+After the conclusion of World War II, American interest in jungle equipment lay dormant until their next tropical engagement in 1965, so did the concept of an improved jungle boot using Dobie's Panama sole.

 Although taller, British military forces used a variant of the American jungle boot.
-Special Operations Executive Force 136 personnel were issued these boots during operations in Burma 1944–45, then were used in the Malayan Emergency.
+Special Operations Executive Force 136 personnel were issued these boots during operations in Burma 1944–45.
+They were later used in the Malayan Emergency.

 The First Indochina War

 The French rubber/canvas jungle boots were manufactured by Palladium during the First Indochina War.
 Variants were available during the Algerian War.
+A high top version with buckles was used till the early 2000s.
+They are locally, in the French Army known as Pataugas, "splashers".